Vita3K/Vita3K/building.md

   sudo dnf install git cmake ninja-build SDL2-devel pkg-config gtk3-devel clang lld xdg-desktop-portal openssl openssl-devel libstdc++-static qt6-base-devel
   ```

+Note: Your Qt packages must provide Qt 6.11 or newer.
+If your distro ships an older Qt, install the official Qt 6.11 package and set `Qt6_ROOT` before running CMake.

 Note: The CMake preset `linux-ninja-clang` makes use of the LLD linker, which will need to be installed in your system along with Clang.

 - Clone this repo.